 European Court of Justice & General Court of the European Union

-The General Court is still prioritizing urgent cases, but it has adjusted its "working arrangements" to allow it to continue hearing other cases as much as possible as of April 2.
 The deadlines for General Court cases continue to run, but the court said that deadlines will be adjusted given the difficulties created by the crisis.
+The court has asked parties that may plan to seek extensions to do so "in good time."

 European Court of Human Rights